mminer/mminer.github.com/_posts/2019-01-21-quick-book-review-designing-data-intensive-applications.md

 title: "Quick Book Review: <em>Designing Data-Intensive Applications</em>"
 ---

-*[Designing Data-Intensive Applications](https://dataintensive.net)* is the sort of book I wish I read years ago when I first started building web services and deciding which databases and processing systems to employ.<sup><a href="#fn1" id="r1">[1]</a></sup> It's a well-written overview of the distributed systems landscape, exploring the underlying ideas behind different offerings and the tradeoffs they make when ingesting and storing data.
+*[Designing Data-Intensive Applications](https://dataintensive.net)* is the sort of book I wish I read years ago when I first started building web services and deciding which databases and processing systems to employ.[^1] It's a well-written overview of the distributed systems landscape, exploring the underlying ideas behind different offerings and the tradeoffs they make when ingesting and storing data.

 <img alt="Designing Data-Intensive Applications book cover" src="/images/designing-data-intensive-applications.png">